saeedvfx/musings/content/ideas.md

 - In the shower.
 - While going outside for a walk.
 - While laying on the couch and staring at the ceiling.
-- Doodling naughty human parts into your notebook.
+- Doodling naughty human body parts into your notebook.
 - For me; I've been known to walk around the office and solve my Rubik's cube over and over again in a trance-like state.

 All these activities distract your brain in a way which allows the information to flow around more freely.
 Eventually one of those children will break free and bestow that EUREKA moment.